adwait1-g/adwait1-g.github.io/_posts/non-technical/2025-02-28-on-the-mdi-pgdm-ib-program.md

 Update 1: 05 April 2025
 Update 2: 21 April 2025

-So I got some time to think about the last 9-10 months since I started my management program.
+I got some time to think about the last 9-10 months since I started my management program.
 I think I would like to share my thoughts on my program.
 It can seem like a boring guidance book, well, that is the intention.
-As an outsider, one has very less details about a program, but as an insider I believe I can share some details.
-Intention is to help out the further batches, my juniors and ensure they make informed decisions and are well-prepared.
-I won't be talking a lot about my B-School experience, that is something you can find on linked-in, and I don't think I can write anything with full honesty at this point, that is a task for a later day.
+As an outsider, one has very less details about a program, you just see what is marketed, but as an insider I believe I can share some details.
+Intention is to help out future batches, juniors and ensure they make informed decisions and are well-prepared.
+I won't be talking about my B-School experience, that is something you can find on linked-in, and I don't think I can write anything with full honesty at this point, that is a task for a later day.

-# 0. June 2024: Init
+## 0. June 2024: Init

 The college officially started on 21 June 2024, with a week-long orientation.
 Regular classes started the very next monday.

-# 1. Which specialization to choose?
+## 1. Which specialization to choose?

 Only study suggestion I have for folks is this - study hard, study well, learn a lot and at every opportunity, classes are an extremely easy to way to learn things, and some professors are actually good at what they do.
 Pay attention in the class irrespective of what your peers and the environment tells.
 I personally think everyone should do that, especially if you are like me - an out and out technical guy who had absolutely no idea about management, and almost every word you hear is new to you, let alone topics and subjects.
 Adding to that, grades at MDI do matter, especially for IB students, so don't get carried away with whatever people might tell.